LLM Commercial Law

 You'll learn with your peers, giving you the chance to collaborate with other talented people who share your passion for the same kinds of legal issues.

-The course will support you to acquire independent research and writing skills that will enable you to put together strong legal arguments in your work submissions.
+The course will enhance your independent research and writing skills, enabling you to develop strong legal arguments that you can draw on for your assessments and assignment submissions.

-Types of assessment are wide ranging and include assignments, portfolio preparation, reports, case studies and online preparation of material.
+Types of assessment include assignments, portfolio preparation, reports, presentations and online preparation of material.
 In several modules you can relate your assessment to different jurisdictions, so that your national law can be the focus of your award.

 Assessment is integrated into the learning and teaching of modules.
-The loading and scheduling of work is consistent, balanced and inclusive in line with your progressive development.
+The scheduling of work is consistent, balanced and inclusive in line with your progressive development.

-The final masters stage is assessed through the submission of your Independent Study or masters thesis on a specialist topic of your own choosing.
-You will be supported in preparing this by your tutors here at Derby.
+The final Masters stage is assessed through the submission of your Independent Study or Masters thesis on a specialist topic of your own choosing.
+Our tutors will support you in preparing this.